Delivering integrated solutions that are built to last.

 While many think of microgrids as systems including PV and batteries, microgrids can include a wide range of technologies from load shifting, short term backup power, long term backup power, or complete off-grid operation.
 Coffman has experience with microgrids utilizing wind, gensets, turbine generators, diesel, solar PV, batteries, flywheels, combined heat and power, microturbines, electric boilers, and other technologies.

 While most hydrogen today is produced by Steam Methane Reform (SMR), the shift has begun to produce hydrogen with renewable energy or capture and sequester the carbon from natural gas.
 Coffman has experience with hydrogen projects, refineries, natural gas compressor stations, biomass, and pipeline projects.
-Our experience also extends to high pressure tank storage, liquidized natural gas, modularized process equipment, and dispensing related to many hydrogen projects.
-In addition, Coffman has designed solar photovoltaic (PV), wind, and battery energy storage systems which are vital components of a green hydrogen project.
-Whether your project involves creating, storing, or transporting gray, blue, or green hydrogen, Coffman has more than 30 years of electrical instrumentation and controls, pipeline, and process engineering experience to develop engineering solutions, whether the project involves buildings or modular design.
+Our experience also extends to high-pressure tank storage, liquidized natural gas, modularized process equipment, and dispensing related to many hydrogen projects.
+Whether your project involves creating, storing, or transporting hydrogen, Coffman has more than 30 years of electrical instrumentation and controls, pipeline, and process engineering experience to develop engineering solutions for buildings or modular design.

 Utilities, governmental organizations, and commercial customers are increasingly installing Electric Vehicle Supply Equipment (EVSEs) in a wide variety of settings, including parking garages, malls, hospitals, fueling stations, offices, schools, and other locations.
 As Electric Vehicles (EVs) and Plug-in Hybrids (PHEVs) continue to grow in market share, Coffman has supported clients with engineering and construction administration to plan, permit, and build the infrastructure needed for the electric vehicle revolution.

 Our teams work closely with clients to offer a range of related EV charger services for owners, EPC contractors, building managers, and fleet operators throughout the design lifecycle.
-We can assist with feasibility studies, including initial cost estimates, configurational layouts, including accessibility (ambulatory & van-accessible EVCSs), and specifications.
+We can assist with feasibility studies, including initial cost estimates, configurational layouts, accessibility (ambulatory & van-accessible EVCSs), and specifications.
 Coffman also supports arc flash studies and other system studies.
-Once the project is ready to move forward, we can help with the multidiscipline design for electrical, structural, civil, and fire protection engineering.
+We can help with the multidiscipline design for electrical, structural, civil, and fire protection engineering.

 Many EV chargers are co-located with Battery Energy Storage Systems (BESS) or part of a microgrid build-out.
-In these cases, Coffman leverages our experience to ensure the systems are compatible.
-Coffman has experience with level 2 and level 3 (DC Fast Charging) equipment from various manufacturers, including power sharing and power management.
+Coffman leverages our experience to ensure the systems are compatible.
+Coffman has experience with level 2 and level 3 (DC Fast Charging) equipment from various manufacturers, including power-sharing and power management.